0x0256c03a/0x0256c03a/README.md

 ## Hey 👋, I'm Noe Flatread

-I used to be a Sysadmin 🧙 but production went down 👨‍💻☠️
+I used to be a Sysadmin 🧙 but production went down 👨‍💻☠️ I already have a Github account but planned to re-migrate everything on a clean one here !
 <br>
 <br>
 <img align="right" alt="GIF" src="./giphy-499399569" width="360px"/>